mozilla/jsThreads/README.md

 		var c = yield (yetAnotherRequest(b));
 	});

 All function* calls are in order, as if written synchronously.
-The jsThread library will weave this function with others to achieve parallelism.
+The jsThread library will weave this function with others to achieve the illusion of parallelism.

 **Wait for Thread to Complete**